Workday/canvas-kit/modules/_labs/README.md

 # Canvas Kit Labs

-This is a group of unstable/work-in-progress components.
+This is a group of work-in-progress components.
 Canvas Kit Labs is an incubator for new and experimental components.
 Since we have a rather rigorous process for getting components in at a production level, it can be valuable to make them available earlier while we continuously iterate on the API/functionality.
 The Labs modules allow us to do that as needed.